Learn how to set up your account, organize Lessons, and add your students.

 Create an account and/or log in

 Everyone needs their own account to use Stile.
-This includes both students and teachers.
-If you've already created an account, then you just need to log in at www.stileapp.com.
+This includes both students and teachers, for Stile X and Stile Classroom.
+If you've already created a Stile account, then you just need to log in at www.stileapp.com.

 Note: If you are a Victorian or New South Wales public school teacher, then you don't need to create an account!
 Log in using your DET credentials and a Stile account will be created for you automatically.